vinayganesh/BandsInTownUWP/README.md

       _container.BuildUp(instance);
   }
   ```
+5. Instead of creating a new Bootstrapper in WinRT replace the existing Application with as shown below

-5. Open App.xaml and paste the code below,
+Open App.xaml and paste the code below,
 ```
 <cm:CaliburnApplication
      x:Class="BandsInTownUWP.App"